liyifu93/Final-Project-Group4/README.md

 The "predict_group4.py" is for testing different groups of data on the specific model and check the prediction accuracy.

-PS: If you use the dataset from this project for research, please cite -Y. Li. <em>Date-Driven Topology Identification in Power Distribution Systems with Machine Learning</em>.
+PS: If you use the dataset from this project for research, please cite<br>
+- Y. Li. <em>Date-Driven Topology Identification in Power Distribution Systems with Machine Learning</em>.
 Diss.
 The George Washington University, 2020.